owos02/Linux-Introduction/README.md

 #### Back in Live-Mode

-Double click the "Install Linux Mint"
+Double click "Install Linux Mint".

 Then just follow the Installer and you are up and running.